 Appropriately Uses Anti-Psychotic Medication

-This metric is a measure of the percent of long-term care residents receiving antipsychotic medications.
-While antipsychotic drugs play an important role in caring for many residents, it is important to make sure these drugs are being used appropriately.
-In limited situations, excessive reliance on these medications may suggest that a nursing home is using these medications to subdue residents.
+This tells you the percent of residents who were given antipsychotic medications.
+While antipsychotic drugs may be vital to many residents, it is important to make sure these drugs are being used only where medically required.
+In some cases, excessive reliance on these medications may indicate a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients given antianxiety drugs.
-Antianxiety medications are given to residents suffering from depression or anxiety.
+This gauges the percent of long-term residents which were given antianxiety drugs.
+These drugs are typically given to patients experiencing depression or anxiety.

 Managing Depression Among Residents